ritza-co/handbook/docs/style-guide/Style.md

 ✅ "If you're analyzing a large amount of text, it's often useful to extract named entities from this - identifying people, places, dates and other entities."

-If you've ever tried to learn a new concept, you probably already know that reading a definition doesn't really clarify - but a more specific exmaple does.
+If you've ever tried to learn a new concept, you probably already know that reading a definition doesn't really clarify - but a more specific example does.

+**Avoid assuming knowledge.**

+This can be tricky because, of course, you always have to assume _some_ level of knowledge when writing technical content.
+However, we try to avoid assumptions about our reader's skill level.

+* ❌ "Referring back to the server code, it's obvious that we need both a success.html and a cancel.html."
+* ✅ "Referring back to the server code, you may notice it requires both a success.html and a cancel.html."

-## Avoid guessing out loud what the reader wants
+**Avoid guessing out loud what the reader wants.**

-It's tempting to start an article with "Are you are a foo who likes to bar but sometimes finds baz?", but in most cases these define a much narrower audience than the actual audience, and you risk alienating anyone who does not fit that identify (and they might stop reading after the first setence, even if the article would have helped them).
+It's tempting to start an article with "Are you are a foo who likes to bar but sometimes finds baz?", but this approach defines a narrow audience and you risk alienating anyone who is not a part of it.

-## Don't give extraneous context
+**Avoid giving extraneous context.**

-Often it's tempting to try and give the reader some related context or information.
-Generally avoid this.
-The reader isn't here to learn about knowledge in general, but usually on how to achieve a more specific goal.
+It's tempting to give the reader related context or information, but your reader is here to achieve a specific goal.
+Leave out anything that doesn’t help them achieve it.

-Instead of
+Instead of:

 ❌ Label Studio is an open source data labeling tool for labeling and exploring multiple types of data.
 Label Studio can be integrated with machine learning models to supply predictions for labels (pre-labels), or perform continuous active learning.
 You can use LabelStudio for a variety of labelling and classification tasks for many different data formats but again we will just be focusing on its NER capabilities.